ogiovanniruiz/ampDocs/docs/Targeting/load-precincts-and-blockgroups.md

 !!! info "INFO"

-    Loading precincts and blockgroups is required only need when the **Load Precincts** and "Load Blockgroups" buttons are present on the map.
+    Loading precincts and blockgroups is required only need when the **Load Precincts** and **Load Blockgroups** buttons are present on the map.
 If button are not present you can skip this step

 1. So first you want to click the buttons **Load Precincts**, **Load Blockgroups** or both depending on your specifications.
 <br><br>